 While I’ve already discussed issues with the London Tube as a wheelchair user.
-I recently encountered 3 extra issues on my trip to North Greenwich station to head to the O2 for Arctic Monkey live with my best friend Dev.
+I recently encountered 3 extra issues on my trip to North Greenwich station to head to the O2 for Arctic Monkeys live with my best friend Dev.
 This was certainly an eye-opening experience for Dev as to what it’s like travelling with me on the Tube.

 The 3 issues were: